carlalexander/puppet-newrelic/README.md

-# PostgreSQL Module
+# New Relic Module

-Puppet module designed to manage PostgreSQL.
+Puppet module designed to manage New Relic.

 ## Requirements